OHI-Science/OHI-website/content/news/raster_to_terra.md

 #### Designing a workflow

 Now that we know our files contain what we expect, and have seen a few outputs, it is time to design a workflow that will allow us to extract the information we want from the files.
-For OHI, our first goal is to summarize the extent of habitat in each region, for each time step .
+For OHI, our first goal is to summarize the extent of habitat in each region, for each time step.
 Our ideal final product will have an extent measured in km<sup>2</sup>, the region ID, the year, and the habitat type.

 Even though each time step is broken into 108 files, the resolution still makes this data hard to work with.
 The `terra` package offers a solution to reduce resolution, often referred to as down-sampling.
 The function `terra::aggregate()` allows a user to specify how many pixels should be connected into one and what function to use on the pixels being aggregated.
 In our case we want to sum the pixels to retain all of the habitat information.
 We want to choose a resolution that will allow us to continue using the rasters for analysis without bogging down our computer.
 We chose to down-sample to ~1 km<sup>2</sup> resolution by choosing 30 pixels as our aggregation factor.
 Our final function then looks like:
 ```r